 E. Any new project proposed for allocation in the current year that is not included in the current or previously adopted surface water management six-year CIP, or any newly proposed project scope to be added to a project adopted as part of the surface water management six-year CIP that cannot be accommodated by transfers of contingency funds, may be added to the surface water management CIP after going through the normal appropriation process.
-Transfers of contingency funds that are required after the surface water management CIP reallocation report is transmitted to the council shall be reported by the department of natural resources and parks to the chair of the budget and fiscal management committee, or its successor committee, and the chair of the utilities committee, or its successor committee, and for the utilities contingency funds in excess of fifteen percent of the total project cost shall be contingent upon written approval by the chair of the budget and fiscal management committee, or its successor committee.
+Transfers of contingency funds that are required after the surface water management CIP reallocation report is transmitted to the council shall be reported by the department of natural resources and parks to the chair of the budget and fiscal management committee, or its successor committee, and the chair of the utilities committee, or its successor committee, with copies to lead staff for the budget and fiscal management committee, or its successor committee, and for the utilities committee, or its successor committee.
+Transfers from contingency funds in excess of fifteen percent of the total project cost shall be contingent upon written approval by the chair of the budget and fiscal management committee, or its successor committee.